-Most of these side effects are short-term and tend to go away after treatment is finished.
-There are often ways to lessen these side effects.
-For example, drugs can be given to help prevent or reduce nausea and vomiting, or to help get blood counts back to normal levels.
+Most of these side effects tend to go away after treatment is finished.
+There are often ways to lessen them.
+For example, drugs can be given to help prevent or reduce nausea and vomiting, or to help get blood cell counts back to normal levels.
 Be sure to discuss any questions you have about side effects with the cancer care team.

 Side effects of certain drugs: Along with the effects listed above, certain chemo drugs can have specific side effects.

 Cyclophosphamide and ifosfamide can damage the bladder, which can cause blood in the urine.
-The chance of this happening can be lowered by giving the drugs with plenty of fluids and with a drug called mesna, which helps protect the bladder.
-These drugs can also damage the ovaries or testicles, which might affect fertility (the ability to have children).
+The risk of this happening can be lowered by giving the drugs with plenty of fluids and with a drug called mesna, which helps protect the bladder.

-Doxorubicin can cause heart damage.
-The risk of this happening goes up as the total amount of the drug that is given goes up.
-Doctors try to reduce this risk as much as possible by not giving more than the recommended doses of doxorubicin and by checking the heart with a test called an echocardiogram during treatment.
+Doxorubicin can damage the heart.
+This risk goes up as the total dose of the drug goes up.
+Doctors try to limit this risk as much as possible by not giving more than the recommended doses of doxorubicin and by checking the heart with a test called an echocardiogram during treatment.

 Some drugs used to treat Ewing tumors, such as etoposide, can increase the risk of later developing a cancer of white blood cells known as acute myeloid leukemia.
 Fortunately, this doesn’t happen often.

-Tests to check for side effects of chemotherapy: Before each chemotherapy treatment, your (child’s) doctor will check lab test results to be sure the liver, kidney, and bone marrow are functioning well.
-If not, chemotherapy may need to be delayed or the doses reduced.
+Tests to check for chemo side effects: Before each treatment, your (child’s) doctor will check lab test results to be sure the liver, kidney, and bone marrow are working well.
+If not, chemo may need to be delayed or the doses reduced.

 The complete blood count (CBC) includes counts of white blood cells, red blood cells, and blood platelets.
-Chemotherapy can lower the numbers of these blood cells, so blood counts will be watched closely during and after chemotherapy.
-The cells usually reach their lowest point about 2 weeks after chemo is given, though this can occur earlier with high-dose regimens.
+Chemo can lower the numbers of these blood cells, so blood counts will be watched closely during and after chemo.
+The white blood cells and platelets usually reach their lowest point about 2 weeks after chemo is given, though this can occur earlier with high-dose regimens.

-Blood chemistry tests measure certain blood chemicals that tell doctors how well the liver and the kidneys are working.
+Blood chemistry tests measure certain chemicals in the blood that tell doctors how well the liver and the kidneys are working.
 Some chemo drugs can damage the kidneys and liver.